 Cost ETL—granular campaign cost in a bucket

 At a glance: Cost ETL, part of AppsFlyer ROI360, provides advertisers with campaign cost data having the best granularity available per media source.
-Data, updated 4 times daily, is delivered to your AWS S3 or GCS bucket ready for loading into advertiser BI systems.
+Data, updated up to 4 times daily, is delivered to your cloud service ready for loading into advertiser BI systems.

 5896_CostETL_graphic__2_.png